Friday, October 18, 2024

 Today is Budget day and all eyes will focus on it, but it should not deny due recognition to Home Minister, Dato Seri Saifuddin Nasution Ismail for successfully manouvering this decades-long and contentious issue of citizenship to do the amendment to the act.

 Saifuddin is Anwar's main man and Secretary General of PKR.
-And, PKR was formerly a bitter rival of BN, but give credit where it is due.
+And, PKR was formerly a bitter rival of BN, but credit where it is due.

 The citizenship amendment was well balanced and fair with women ended up as the big winner.
 It got approved in Parliament with more than the two third majority required; 206 in support, one oppose, 14 absent and one suspended.